bebop/poly/docs/cli-converting.md

 Notice the `-i` flag that specifies `gbk` input and the `-o` flag that specifies `json` output.

-Convert output always defauts to `json` and can infer input from file paths but in the case of **piping input must always be specified using the `-i` flag**.
+`poly convert` output always defauts to `json` and can infer input from file paths but in the case of **piping input must always be specified using the `-i` flag**.

 ## More Info
-For more info about poly convert and its usage try running `poly help convert` or `poly help c` from your command line.
+For more info about `poly convert` and its usage try running `poly help convert` or `poly help c` from your command line.